 The Washington County Museum is an educational resource for students and teachers in the region.
 Each program we offer is interactive and bench-marked to meet Oregon Department of Education Academic Content Standards.
 Whether you come to us, or we come to you, follow-up activities are available to use after your museum program, creating a rich experience for your students.
 Our Education Team looks forward to working with you and your students!

 Dynamic Field Trips

 The museum offers fast-paced content-rich Field Trips designed for multiple learning styles.
-Guided field trips that focus on local history and technology are currently offered for grades 2 to 3.
+Guided field trips that focus on local history and technology are currently offered for grades 2, 3, and 4.
 The programs are linked to Oregon Department of Education Standards.
-Self-Guided School Visits can also be arranged for different groups and sizes.